kimchi-project/kimchi/docs/API.md

 * **GET**: Retrieve the full description of a Repository
     * repo_id: Unique repository name for each repository, one word.
-    * repo_name: Human-readable string describing the repository.
     * baseurl: URL to the repodata directory when "is_mirror" is false.
 Otherwise, it can be URL to the mirror system for YUM.
 Can be an http://, ftp:// or file://  URL.
-    * is_mirror: Set the given URI of baseurl as a mirror list, instead of use baseurl in repository configuration.
-    * url_args: Arguments to be passed to baseurl, like the list of APT repositories provided by the same baseurl.
-    * enabled: Indicates if repository should be included as a package
+    * enabled: True, when repository is enabled; False, otherwise
-source:
-        * false: Do not include the repository.
+    * config: A dictionary that contains specific data according to repository type.
-        * true: Include the repository.
+        * repo_name: Human-readable string describing the YUM repository.
-    * gpgcheck: Indicates if a GPG signature check on the packages gotten from repository should be performed:
-        * false: Do not check GPG signature
+        * mirrorlist: Specifies a URL to a file containing a list of baseurls for YUM repository
-        * true: Check GPG signature
+        * gpgcheck: True, to enable GPG signature verification; False, otherwise.
-    * gpgkey: URL pointing to the ASCII-armored GPG key file for the repository.
-This option is used if yum needs a public key to verify a package and the required key hasn't been imported into the RPM database.
+        * gpgkey: URL pointing to the ASCII-armored GPG key file for the YUM repository.
+        * dist: Distribution to DEB repository
+        * comps: List of components to DEB repository

 * **DELETE**: Remove the Repository
 * **POST**: *See Repository Actions*
 * **PUT**: update the parameters of existing Repository
-    * repo_id *(otional)*: Unique repository name for each repository, one word.
+    * repo_id: Unique repository name for each repository, one word.
-    * repo_name *(otional)*: Human-readable string describing the repository.
-    * baseurl *(optional)*: URL to the repodata directory when "is_mirror" is false.
+    * baseurl: URL to the repodata directory when "is_mirror" is false.
 Otherwise, it can be URL to the mirror system for YUM.
 Can be an http://, ftp:// or file://  URL.
-    * is_mirror *(optional)*: Set the given URI of baseurl as a mirror list, instead of use baseurl in repository configuration.
-    * url_args *(optional)*: Arguments to be passed to baseurl, like the list of APT repositories provided by the same baseurl.
-    * gpgcheck *(optional)*: Indicates if a GPG signature check on the packages gotten from repository should be performed:
-        * false: Do not check GPG signature
+    * config: A dictionary that contains specific data according to repository type.
+        * repo_name: Human-readable string describing the YUM repository.
+        * mirrorlist: Specifies a URL to a file containing a list of baseurls for YUM repository
-        * true: Check GPG signature
+        * gpgcheck: True, to enable GPG signature verification; False, otherwise.
-    * gpgkey *(optional)*: URL pointing to the ASCII-armored GPG key file for the repository.
-This option is used if yum needs a public key to verify a package and the required key hasn't been imported into the RPM database.
+        * gpgkey: URL pointing to the ASCII-armored GPG key file for the YUM repository.
+        * dist: Distribution to DEB repository
+        * comps: List of components to DEB repository

 **Actions (POST):**